 First Parish Choir

 Pies on the Common is our annual church fair hold on the Framingham Center Common on the Saturday after Columbus Day.
 We sell 500 homemade pies, host a Coffee Shop, Food Court And Candy Shop.
 We invite Craft Vendors to exhibit, and organize a Kids Corner with children’s games and crafts.
 It is a fun community event to attend, and to volunteer for.
 You can be part of the Pies Committee organizing crew, or volunteer to bake pies or assist any of the activities.
-Contact Sandy Porter to get involved.
+Check with the Church Administrator to see who is coordinating this effort.

 The Maintenance Council plans major maintenance projects, helps maintain the buildings with small projects such as replacing broken glass, a repairing cracked walls and maintains a five year plan on overall maintenance needed.
 Volunteers are needed who are handy with tools, light carpentry, basic plumbing and the like.
 The Maintenance Council also works on implementing some of the goals set by the Green Sanctuary Committee, to make the parish campus more energy efficient.
 Currently we are steadily replacing incandescent and florescent light bulbs with LED bulbs which will last much longer and use less power.
 The Council leaders are also working on replacing furnaces in the Meeting House with energy efficient models.
 Contact Church Administrator & Membership Coordinator Sara Morrison Neil if you are interested in volunteering.